hanzians/hanzians/README.md

 <!--- Description --->
 <div align="center">

-👋 Yoo welcome to my GitHub and I'm currently in Term 3 of Business Information Technology Program in Red River College.
+👋 Yoo welcome to my GitHub and I'm currently in Term 4 (Swapped) of Business Information Technology Program in Red River College.

 💪 Started January 3, 2023 (From Intro to BIT Program) - Present

 🎯 My aim is to become a Fullstack Developer

-📝 I’m currently struggling learning MVC Entity Frameworks, DDLs, PHP and React 🤠
+📝 I’m currently figuring out what I'm learning right now  🤠

 🤝 I’m looking to collaborate on small projects that can help me grow and apply new skills as a developer.